-In a recent plot consultation, the author struggled with something so common I wrote about it in The Plot Whisperer: Secrets of Story Structure Any Writer Can Master and thought I’d share her difficulty here.
+In a recent plot consultation, the author struggled with something so common I wrote about it in The Plot Whisperer: Secrets of Story Structure Any Writer Can Master and thought I’d share her difficulty with when scenes work but placements don’t here.
 Her scenes work but where she has them placed in the plot does not work.
 This happens to all of us which is why a firm understanding of the Energetic Markers and the revision process in testing the markers is so helpful.

 For example, her male POV character stands up to his greatest antagonist, which is often the character himself, though in this case, his nemesis is an external force pressing against the character’s forward progress toward becoming a man.
 During the consultation, the author describes this turning point scene as his crisis.

 Her scene idea works but where she wants to place it in her story doesn’t.
 I’ll give you a brief description of the Crisis or Dark Night Energetic Marker that lands around the three quarter mark in the story as well as a description for the Climax or Triumph Energetic Marker at nearly the end of the story so you can decide where the scene belongs.

 At nearly three-quarters of the way through the story, the energy rises to a breaking point.
 The third Energetic Marker is the crisis, the greatest struggle in the entire story so far.

 After surviving this ordeal toward the end of the middle of the story, the protagonist transmutes.
 But before the protagonist can transform, her old persona must, effectively, die.
 This is the role of the 3rd Energetic Marker, the Crisis or Dark Night.

 Each scene in the middle portion of your story serves to march the protagonist step-by-step to the Crisis.
 The energy builds until the volcano erupts, or the river overflows.